kettanaito/fs-teardown/README.md

 })
 ```

+> Providing a relative path to the `rootDir` creates the given path at the system's default directory for temporary files ([`os.tmpdir`](https://nodejs.org/api/os.html#ostmpdir)).
+Absolute paths are used as-is.

 ### `prepare(): Promise<string>`

 Creates files and directories specified in the `operations` of the teardown.
 Returns a `Promise` that resolves once all the operations have been executed.